mrchanceluss/LaTeX/LetterTemplate/README.md

 ### Auxiliary files
 #### What files are there?
-There are three '''.lco''' files.
+There are three .lco files.
 I use them to setup variables containing information like phone numbers and addresses.

 ***absender.lco*** defines variables used by scrlttr2 to set adresses, phone numbers etc. for the sender.

-***fusszeile.lco***
+[***fusszeile.lco***](https://github.com/mrchanceluss/LaTeX/blob/main/LetterTemplate/fusszeile.lco) is used to setup the footer of the Letter.

+[***kopfzeile***(https://github.com/mrchanceluss/LaTeX/blob/main/LetterTemplate/kopfzeile.lco)] is used to setup the header of the letter.